SimulationEverywhere/Crazyfly/README.md

 ### Cloning

-This repository uses git submodulesi, in particular one of which is ECDBoost.
+This repository uses git submodules, in particular one of which is ECDBoost.
 Clone with the --recursive flag

 ```bash